bombasticSlacks/Aspirant/Game/Combat-Training.md

 You get an additional 4 size worth of belt space.

 #### Resilient
-Your character may add their [Fitness](Fitness) skill to rolls for immediate effects of injuries, resist death from critical injuries to the chest, and to not collapse from being wounded.
+Your character may add their [Athletics](Athletics.md) skill to rolls for immediate effects of injuries, resist death from critical injuries to the chest, and to not collapse from being wounded.

 #### Bury Them
-If an enemy is on the ground, and you make a [Melee](Melee) attack against them, you receive a +4 to the skill test, and you add 3 to your [Damage Bonus](Weapons#Damage%20Bonus).
+If an enemy is on the ground, and you make a [Strike](Strike.md) attack against them, you receive a +4 to the skill test, and you add 3 to your [Damage Bonus](Weapons#Damage%20Bonus).

 ---